What are the points of entry at Abingdon Prep School?

-The assessment day is designed to give your child a 'taste' of life at Abingdon Prep, to make friends, meet staff and get a feel for the School.
-Children spend the day with their potential class or in reception and join in a typical school day.
+Our admissions process is designed to give your child a 'taste' of life at Abingdon Prep, to make friends, meet staff and get a feel for the School.
+Children spend time with their potential class or with reception teachers and older children join in a typical school day.
 We feel this is the best way to get to know the School.
-The day does involve some informal assessment for younger pupils and more formal testing higher up the School.
+The admissions process does involve some informal assessment for younger pupils and more formal testing higher up the School.

 Assessments depend on the age of the child.
 We have no formal academic testing at age four but we are looking for personal independence and some social maturity, for example the ability to share and take turns.
 This will help boys to mix successfully with the rest of the form and help everyone settle happily in their first days.

 Pupils who join after the age of four are given some informal testing to ensure that they will fit comfortably into the academic and social range of the class that has been established.
 Older pupils will have more extensive testing in English and Mathematics.
 Further information on admissions procedures by year group.

 French is taught from Year 1.
 In the first two years the lessons are mainly oral with more formal teaching starting in Year 3.
 Participation and enjoying the language is paramount with trips to French bistros and performing French plays.
 In Year 7 pupils travel to Boulogne for a day trip and Year 8 spend a week in Normandy.

 Latin is taught from Year 6.